 My specifications:

-• Original, simple bridge design, revealing the gear train and the mainplate
+Original, simple bridge design, revealing the gear train and the mainplate

-• Movement diameter to properly fill the case
+Movement diameter custom-designed for the case dimensions.

-• Controlled height for a watch that's comfortable to wear every day
+Controlled height for a watch that's comfortable to wear every day

 Decorations